 So, if you are a carrier or an OTI, it would be prudent to follow these tender tips, watch out for the bidding season and ensure that the process is followed diligently and timeously..

-What other tips do you have on the art of handling a tender..??
+What are some of your tips on the art of handling a freight tender..??

 *** End of Article ***